 - What is the PlayStation 5?

-Not only will we give you a basic rundown of what to expect from the PS5 – including specs, price and pre-order offers – but we’ll also have a look at the key differences between it, the PS4 Pro and Xbox Series X. There’s also a quick look at what games to expect, and what accessories you might want to budget for.
+Not only will we give you a basic rundown of what to expect from the PS5 – including specs, price and pre-order offers – but we’ll also have a look at the key differences between it and the PS4.
+There’s also a quick look at what games to expect (and whether all of your old games will be compatible with that PS5) and what accessories you might want to budget for.

 Where can I place a PS5 pre-order?

 No retailers have made a PS5 pre-order available right now.
 We’d expect it to be a little nearer to launch.
 August is currently our best guess.

 We’d originally assumed that more details on the PS5 would emerge at E3, but the cancellation of many events due the COVID-19 pandemic has clearly affected plans.
 It doesn’t look like it’s changed Sony’s plans to launch the console at the end of the year, though.
 In fact, it sounds like they’re ramping up PS5 production while they can!

 Whatever the case, expect regular retailers like Amazon, Game and Currys PC World to battle it out for the cheapest price.
 But don’t expect a bargain.
 Odds are you’ll be lucky to get a PS5 pre-order that’s a few pence lower than the RRP – at least early on in the console’s life span.

 How much does the PlayStation 5 cost?